guardian/elasticplayground/doc/1b_ec2_setup.md

 3. Create a new instance role, we'll put some policies on it later.
 4. Add a hefty amount of storage.
 Everything from every instance will be going onto the root EBS volume (in a default configuration, anyway).
 Say 512Gb or so, depending on how large a dataset you want to import.
+5. You'll want a public-facing network placement, or at least something that you can route to ports 22 and 443 from.
-5. Create a new Security Group.
+6. Create a new Security Group.
 We'll need SSH to your current address, and 443 to your current address as well.
 SSM won't work unless AWS can access the instance's 443 port but I got around this by using SSH instead.
 Future versions of this guide will improve on these recommendations....
-6. If you're relying on SSH make sure that you create a keypair and download the public key.
+7. If you're relying on SSH make sure that you create a keypair and download the public key.
 This is not recommended in production but for a small test it's OK.
 It's also useful for debugging any issues with SSM connectivity.
-7. Launch it
+8. Launch it
-8. Go to the IAM console and locate/edit the Role that you created in step 3.
+9. Go to the IAM console and locate/edit the Role that you created in step 3.
-9. Add the 'AmazonSSMManagedInstanceCore' AWS managed Role
+10. Add the 'AmazonSSMManagedInstanceCore' AWS managed Role
-10. (Optional) Create a new policy from the file [aws/minikube-node-policy.json](../aws/minikube-node-policy.json) and add it onto the role as well.
+11. (Optional) Create a new policy from the file [aws/minikube-node-policy.json](../aws/minikube-node-policy.json) and add it onto the role as well.
 This is not actually needed to make the base installation work, but if you want to experiment with getting more AWS features onto the cluster you'll want it.
-11. By now the instance should have booted.
+12. By now the instance should have booted.
 SSH or SSM into it, and we are ready to start.....
-12. Run `apt-get -y update && apt-get -y upgrade`.
+13. Run `apt-get -y update && apt-get -y upgrade`.
 You know you should.

 ## Install minikube